What Happens When A Company Cannot Pay Its Debt?

 - It has failed to comply with a statutory demand for a debt of £750 or more.

-- It has failed to satisfy the enforcement of a judgement debt.
+- It has failed to satisfy the enforcement of a judgment debt.

 - The court is satisfied that the company is unable to pay its debts as they fall due; or